roberthartmann/widgets_for_BAR/README.md

 - **Energy is vital for resurrecting units, which can easily be underestimated.** Rez bots are cheap and effective but can drain your economy.
 The energy slider will show you this.
 Be mindful of your energy needs!

 ### A Quick Example
-In this example, you can see that you're depleting your energy storage at an unhealthy rate.
+(older version) In this example, you can see that you're depleting your energy storage at an unhealthy rate.
 You will soon stall on energy, which might cause your metal extractors to produce less metal.
 Eventually, your metal storage will also be empty, which is generally undesirable.
 The solution?
 Use your commander to build wind or solar energy structures.
 This will reduce your energy consumption and increase your energy income—a win-win situation!
 ![sliders_01](https://raw.githubusercontent.com/roberthartmann/widgets_for_BAR/main/readme_pics/sliders_01.png)

 ## Feedback and Contributions